whees/Math-Interpreter/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * Big shoutout to Ruslan Spivak for the tutorial on building interpreters.
-A lot of this code comes from their blog post, https://ruslanspivak.com/lsbasi-part1/.
+Their blog post at https://ruslanspivak.com/lsbasi-part1/ is super informative.